davidKolesar/C-Programming-Curriculum/README.md

 			return 0;
 		}

+**Note == interactive example can be found at:** https://onlinegdb.com/HJBgnwMxD

 Simply put, this is a program that takes a positive integer from the user and prints to the console if the integer is a prime number or not.
 It's very straight-forward and does one thing.
 However, enterprise level code is seldom this simple.
 An enterprise level programmer will often be put into positions where they are expected to refactor code or repurpose it to include different acceptance criteria.

+**Code Challenge:**

 In this case, let's suppose you hear from your boss again that the customer wants this program to be adapted to three total use cases:

 1. The program calculates if a number is prime (which it already does).
 2. The program calculates area for a given number.